gamemann/GitHub-Follow-Bot/README.md

 * Another task is ran that checks all users a target user is following and unfollows the user after *x* days (0 = doesn't unfollow).
 * Each follow and unfollow is followed by a random range wait time which may be configured.

+## To Do
+* Develop a more randomized timing system including most likely active hours of the day.
+* See if I can use something better in Django to alter general settings instead of relying on a table in the SQLite database.

 ## Requirements
 The following Python models are required and I'd recommend Python version 3.8 or above since that's what I've tested with.